STANDARDS OF EXCELLENCE

 C. Trophies will be awarded for all major placing

-DRUGS, ARTIFICIAL APPLIANCES AND IRRITANTS
+DRUGS, ARTIFICIAL ENHANCEMENTS, IRRITANTS

-A. Any horse or pony showing signs of an irritant to produce a higher tail carriage will be disqualified.
+B. Any horse or pony showing signs of an irritant to produce a higher tail carriage will be disqualified.

-B. The use of drugs affecting the showing or performance of a horse or pony is strictly forbidden.
+C. The use of drugs affecting the showing or performance of a horse or pony is strictly forbidden.

-C. Use of artificial manes or tails, purely cosmetic surgery, switches and high spoon cruppers are prohibited and shall result in disqualification.
+D. Use of artificial manes or tails, purely cosmetic surgery, switches and high spoon cruppers are prohibited and shall result in disqualification.

 E. Artificial appliances that enhance a horse's movement are forbidden.